Pierre Cardin: 1970s

 In other designs, he did conform to some of the trends of the time, including more natural fibers; layering; fuller cuts; full, flounced, below-knee skirts of light fabrics; harem pants, harem skirts, and harem tops; and a variety of full trousers and tapered trousers; plus athletic gear like jogging outfits and tenniswear.
 Cardin's penchant for deep sleeve cuts, capes, and ponchos adapted well to the mid-seventies Big Look period, aside from some cape tops that immobilized the upper arms.
 The voluminous shapes of mid-seventies high fashion included an emphasis on versatility, with designers producing dresses and other garments that could be wrapped, knotted, and tied in a variety of ways, tendencies Cardin also indulged in at the time.
 He brought out innovative pieces that contained one pants leg and the rest of the garment a skirt, as well as overgarments that had a sleeve on one side and a cape on the other side that could be tied on the opposite shoulder over the single sleeve.
 He used his preferred ribknit for convertible necklines during this period.

 He put his name on a line of infants' clothes in 1975.

-In 1975, Cardin opened his first furniture boutique on the Rue du Faubourg Saint-Honoré.
+In 1975, Cardin opened a furniture boutique on the Rue du Faubourg Saint-Honoré, having earlier introduced the Environnement furniture store in 1968.
 In 1977, 1979, and 1983, he was awarded the Cartier Golden Thimble by French haute couture for the most creative collection of the season.
 He was a member of the Chambre Syndicale de la Haute Couture et du Prêt-à-Porter from 1953 to 1993.

 In 1976, Cardin's position as most influential menswear designer began to be eclipsed by Giorgio Armani, who was just becoming a name among the fashion cognoscenti.
 Cardin's clothes by that time had followed the trends of the period and become more sedate.
 He was beginning to shorten his men's jackets, narrow lapels slightly, and broaden the shoulders, a direction that would continue until it became an industry trend at the end of the decade.

 Cardin's first American-made, mass-produced home furnishing collection came in 1977 when Cardin partnered with Dillingham Manufacturing Company, Scandinavian Folklore Carpets of Denmark for Ege Rya Inc., and the Laurel Lamp Company.

 In 1977, Cardin simplified and made more accessible the haute couture process by introducing "prêt-couture," off-the-rack hand-made clothes that customers could acquire with only one fitting and a price intermediate between his ready-to-wear and couture lines.